• Skip to primary navigation

 Bitters refer to flavored, high-proof alcohol.

-They are aromatic agents made by infusing botanical richness such as flowers, roots, bark, fruit peels, herbs, and spices.
+They are aromatic agents made by infusing botanical richness such as flowers, roots, bark, fruit peels, herbs, and spices - and for dessert pairings see what pairs with lemon in desserts for complementary flavors.

 Do you know that bitters are known as the "bartender's spice rack?"
 They balance out or change the flavors of any drinks.